StrangeBeeCorp/docs/docs/thehive/administration/organizations/add-remove-an-existing-user-account-from-an-organization.md

 Add or remove an existing user account from an [organization](about-organizations.md) in TheHive.

+Cases, alerts, and tasks assigned to a user removed from an organization remain assigned to that user, but the interface displays their login instead of their name.
+To find these entities, use the Global Search on all elements with the user's login, then reassign them manually.

 To create a new user account and assign it to an organization, see [Create a User Account](../../user-guides/organization/configure-organization/manage-user-accounts/create-a-user-account.md).

 To permanently delete a user account from all organizations, see [Delete a User Account](../../user-guides/organization/configure-organization/manage-user-accounts/delete-a-user-account.md).